mikezhang07/mikezhang07/README My Information.md

 - 👋 Hi, My name is Mike (or call me Sho, 中文是翔的意思).
 I want to create website to record AI prompts.
-It's also provide others to get some knowledge I learned from Alethia University.
+It's also provide people to have another information interaction field.
 - 👀 I’m interested in ...
 English, Sport, Music, and Finance
 - 🌱 I’m currently learning ...
 Different English Composition Forms and Create the Website (which is not over sophisticated)
 - 💞️ I’m looking to collaborate on ...
 Create & Manage a backend website (after I finish create one project, I will tag a sign at the end of this sentence).